 If your end customer is a business, that business now has the opportunity to buy “directly” from you on the B2B marketplace.
 They don’t need your distributor anymore.

 For some organizations, it makes sense to cut out the middleman.
 For others, this is not a step to take lightly, especially if you need your distribution partners to achieve full market penetration.

 If selling on a B2B marketplace will disrupt your relationships with distributors, you need to consider that move carefully.

 Read more here: Can Manufacturers Sell Direct Without Upsetting Distributors?

 The takeaway: Don’t lose control of customer relationships

 Some organizations will need a B2B marketplace strategy, while others will choose to stay away.
 But all manufacturers need one thing: a digital channel in which they work directly with their B2B dealers and distributors, maintaining full control of customer service, branding, transactions, product recommendations, and so on.

 Historically, these interactions with known customers have happened over phone, fax, and email.
 But in today’s digital climate, B2B buyers want self-service.
-That means a branded B2B portal or eCommerce store—and that’s what the Corevist Platform is all about.
+That means a branded B2B portal or eCommerce store—and that’s what Corevist Commerce Cloud is all about.

 Want to become Easier To Do Business With?

 Managed B2B portals and eCommerce with prebuilt integration for ECC and S/4HANA.